The Gap Between Who You Think You Are and What You Actually Do

 So you've got a built-in tendency to credit yourself for good outcomes, deflect blame for bad ones, and assess your own abilities with less accuracy than you'd probably like to admit.
 Fine.
 But does this actually show up in behavior?

 Yeah, it does, pretty consistently.
 Studies on what's called the "intention-behavior gap" show that people overpredict how often they'll follow through on things: exercising, donating, helping strangers, compared to what they actually do.
-A meta-analysis by Sheeran and Webb (2016) in Health Psychology Review found this gap persists even when people are highly motivated and have specific plans.
+A meta-analysis by Sheeran and Webb (2016) in Social and Personality Pyschology Compass found this gap persists even when people are highly motivated and have specific plans.
 We're not just failing to follow through on vague goals.
 We're failing on things we genuinely want to do and explicitly said we would.

 This extends to ethics, too.
 Research on "moral licensing" suggests that doing something good, such as volunteering, recycling, etc. makes people measurably more likely to behave selfishly shortly after.
 The self-concept stays intact.
 The behavior drifts.